 Dean: The administrative head of a college.
 The office of the Dean of the College of Fine Arts is located in the Center for the Arts.
+Dean Harris Smith is the current Dean of the College of Fine Arts.

 Department: A division of a college that offers instruction in a particular branch of knowledge.
 The Department of Music is a department within the College of Fine Arts.